scottlynn1/data_analysis_project_on_starbucks/README.md

 <img src="images/RatingsTrend.png" alt="ratings chart" width='78%' heigth='auto'>

-An area of interest is the period of decline around 2015 and so analysis of reviews is focused on comparing content of reviews before and after this period of decline to attempt to uncover what driving factors might be the cause of this decline.
+An area of interest is the period of decline around 2015.
+Therefore, an analysis of reviews is focused on comparing content of reviews before and after this period of decline to attempt to uncover what driving factors might be the cause of this decline.
 Reviews were filtered based on contexts of bad reviews (1 star reviews) and good reviews (5 star reviews) as well as reviews before 2016 and after 2016.
 After concatenating and preprocessing reviews for natural language processing with python's nltk library, a list of ngrams (consecutive word groups of n words long) were extracted into a list of 100 most frequent ngrams.
 Trigrams (ngrams of 3 words long) were found to reveal the most information as well as uncover product level information because many Starbucks drink names are exactly 3 words in length.